Community Control in Florida: Know the Rules

 Community control in Florida is a non-incarceration option given solely to convicts.
 Community Control allows an offender to live at home while traveling to a pre-determined list of destinations, which typically includes work, school, treatment, and community service.
 Anything not on the list of allowed venues requires the defendant’s Community Control officer’s approval.

-When an offender is placed on community control, he or she will be monitored by administrative officers who have fewer cases to deal with, especially on weekends and holidays.
+Offenders must also provide supervising officers with a weekly schedule that they must abide by.
 A defendant is expected to be at home whenever they are not at one of the allowed sites.
-Community control officers will visit the offender’s residence at random intervals to ensure that they are at home.
+Community control officers will visit the offender’s residence at random intervals to verify that the offender is home.
 It is a violation if the offender is not at home when they are supposed to be.

 A community control sentence in Florida is limited to a maximum of two years.
 Meaning, an offender may be placed on community control for up to two years, but probation – the length of which varies depending on the sort of offense – may be imposed after that.